OSInet/qa/README.md

 It is designed to be extended by additional module implementing control classes.

-In D7/D6, these are derived from `Drupal\qa\ControlBase`, which it will identify automatically.
+In D8, these are standard core plugins.
+In D7/D6, these are derived from `Drupal\qa\ControlBase`, which are supported by a custom plugin system.

 ## Graphs